 You can read about what is special about the acoustics of the Isarphilharmonie in the article »There Must Always Be a Touch of Magic«.

 The foyer of the Isarphilharmonie is formed by the striking Hall E, a former warehouse for electricity transformers from the 1920s.
 It has been completely renovated, but has retained its unique industrial charm.
 Brick on the outside, spacious and bright on the inside with a large glass roof.
 Even the old cargo crane still hangs under the ceiling.
 On the ground floor it is a lively foyer with the »GAiA Deli & News« reading café, the »GAiA Bar«, information and ticket counters and the auditorium »Projektor«.
+As the Open Library of the Munich City Library, the upper floors are open to everyone from 7:00 in the morning until 23:00 at night.

 Further information for organisers is available here.